doanhandonly/RAD-CSE151A-Project/Report.md

 Indeed, this looks like a promising feature, as there is a clear positive slope, and listings with many values are exceedingly rare.
 Continuing our feature engineering in this direction, we find that this sort of "word counting" trick works for all the text-based features.

-There is one last feature worth mentioning in our feature engineering process: `amenities`.
-Amenities is a list of host-reported amenities from 'Jacuzzi' to 'Suave Shampoo'.
+There is one last feature worth mentioning in our feature engineering process: `amenities`. `amenities` is a list of host-reported amenities from 'Jacuzzi' to 'Suave Shampoo'.
 Interestingly, taking the length of this list makes for a pretty good feature:

 ![Amenities vs Rating](figures/AmenitiesVsRating.png)